Tour de France: The first Tour de France (1903)

-Desgrange seems not to have forgotten the Dreyfus Affair that launched his race and raised the passions of his backers.
-He announced his new race on 1 July 1903 by citing the writer Émile Zola, whose open letter J'Accuse…! led to Dreyfus's acquittal, establishing the florid style he used henceforth.

 The first Tour de France started almost outside the Café Reveil-Matin at the junction of the Melun and Corbeil roads in the village of Montgeron.
 It was waved away by the starter, Georges Abran, at 3:16 p.m. on 1 July 1903.
 L'Auto hadn't featured the race on its front page that morning.

 Among the competitors were the eventual winner, Maurice Garin, his well-built rival Hippolyte Aucouturier, the German favourite Josef Fischer, and a collection of adventurers, including one competing as "Samson".

 Many riders dropped out of the race after completing the initial stages, as the physical effort the tour required was just too much.
 Only a mere 24 entrants remained at the end of the fourth stage.
 The race finished on the edge of Paris at Ville d'Avray, outside the Restaurant du Père Auto, before a ceremonial ride into Paris and several laps of the Parc des Princes.
 Garin dominated the race, winning the first and last two stages, at 25.68 km/h.
-The last rider, Millocheau, finished 64h 47m 22s behind him.L'Auto's mission was accomplished, as circulation of the publication doubled throughout the race, making the race something much larger than Desgrange had ever hoped for.
+The last rider, Arsène Millocheau, finished 64h 57m 8s behind him.

+L'Auto's mission was accomplished, as circulation of the publication doubled throughout the race, making the race something much larger than Desgrange had ever hoped for.